What is Crohn’s disease

 - Abscess (pocket of infected fluid)

 Our team will work closely with your family to determine if surgery is necessary, and our expert surgeons who specialize in IBD-related procedures will work to optimize your child’s quality of life.
+Learn more about J-pouch Surgery and Bowel Resection Surgery.

 Children treated for Crohn's disease at CHOP receive long-term disease management through the Center for Pediatric Inflammatory Bowel Disease.
 A specialized team of pediatric IBD experts, including physicians, nurses, nutritionists, psychologists, and social workers works together on the long-term management of your child's Crohn’s disease.
 Our team has an improved ability to schedule quicker appointments at The Buerger Center for Advanced Pediatric Care and our conveniently located CHOP Care Network centers with physicians who are renowned scientists and researchers pursuing new therapies and advancements in treatment.
 We provide ongoing monitoring of symptoms and treatment, a well-developed nutrition plan, multidisciplinary care, and support groups for the entire family.
 Our goal is to positively impact the physical and social health of your family and child.